LAWS 3004 Anti-Discrimination Law

 - Apply law to factual scenarios to provide advice about strengths and weaknesses of actions and defences, likely outcomes of litigation and the merits of litigating.

-- Write effectively, displaying clear and logical structure.
+- Communicate effectively, displaying clear and logical structure.

 - Ethically and accurately reference legal information from a range of primary and secondary sources using the Australian Guide to Legal Citation.